fyne-io/fyne-io.github.io/contribute/index.md

 Making decisions quickly is important but we also want to ensure that we've taken in to account important facts and all viewpoints.
-At all times we want to be aligned on the same vision so that coflicting opinions are not common and that we're all heading in the same direction.
+At all times we want to be aligned on the same vision so that conflicting opinions are not common and that we're all heading in the same direction.

 ### Majority